How to build an Executive Dashboard in Google Sheets

 Project management dashboard

-Project management dashboards are excellent tools to help managers organize and keep an eye on individual or multiple programs combined.
+Project management dashboards like the Airtable system are excellent tools to help managers organize and keep an eye on individual or multiple programs combined.
 These can also provide more granular details about each project as needed.

 This can give you a bird’s eye view of all the projects in the program, allowing you to track their performance based on key metrics, to access various workspaces quickly, and to deep dive into more specific details with a few clicks.